How Facebook Blew It

 Asked about the “suppression” ads, Parscale told NPR after the election, “I think all campaigns run negative and positive ads.
 We found data, and we ran hundreds of thousands of [Facebook] brand-lift surveys and other types of tests to see how that content was affecting those people so we could see where we were moving them.”

-So far, there is no evidence that Cambridge Analytica’s psychological profiles were used by the Trump campaign to target the “voter discouragement” ads.
+So far, it’s unclear if Cambridge Analytica’s psychological profiles were used by the Trump campaign to target the “voter discouragement” ads at Facebook users.
 But in the summer of 2016, Cambridge, too, was tasked with “voter disengagement,” and “to persuade Democrat voters to stay at home” in several critical states, according to a memo written about its work for a Republican political action committee that was seen by the Guardian.
 Prior to 2007 elections in Nigeria, SCL Group, Cambridge’s affiliate company, also said it had advised its client to “aim to dissuade opposition supporters from voting.”
 A company spokesperson contends that the company does not wage “voter discouragement” efforts.

 While Facebook’s policies prohibit any kind of discriminatory advertising, its ad tools, as ProPublica reported in 2016, allow ad buyers to target people along racist, bigoted, or discriminatory lines.
 Last month, the company was sued for permitting ads that appear to violate housing discrimination laws.

-Note: This story was updated to include a higher tally from April 4 of 87 million harvested Facebook profiles.